Chat, Stories & Tea is a healthy ageing program run exclusively by Whiddon for people with memory challenges, dementia or short-term memory loss.

 Residents are highly engaged with the program and enjoy being able to engage weekly with new and exciting themes to chat about with a cuppa!

 Chat, Stories & Tea groups are run by specially trained employees, in a fun and supportive environment.
+The groups allow various activities for dementia residents in aged care to be formed.

 By having Whiddon employees run this program, it allows caring for resident’s to be more personal through getting to know them better.
 The program is completely relationship based care with residents from the group being able to propose fun activities they would like to do in the future.